randychu7/react-budget-tool/README.md

-I created a budget tool with only using react, i am currently in the process of learning react and decided to create a simple budget that helps users track thier budgets throughout the years. <p>&nbsp;</p>
+I am currently in the process of learning React and decided to create a simple budget tracking application.
+The purpose of this application is to help users manage their finances by tracking their expenses throughout the years.

+The application includes several key features:

 <h1 align="center">Features</h1>

 ## Filter
-* Users are able to filter throughout the years and see what they have spent on certain months in the year that they selected. <p>&nbsp;</p>
+* One of the main features of the application is the ability for users to filter their expenses based on the selected year.
+Users can choose a specific year and view the expenses they incurred during each month of that year.
+This allows them to easily analyze their spending patterns and identify areas where they may need to make adjustments. <p>&nbsp;</p>

 ## Form input
-* Users are allowed to create a expense in the form with then populates dynamically through Javascript. <p>&nbsp;</p>
+* Another important feature is the expense form input.
+Users can create new expenses by entering the title, amount, and date of the expense in the form.
+Once the form is submitted, the expense is dynamically added to the list of expenses in real-time using JavaScript.
+This provides a seamless and user-friendly experience for entering and managing expenses. <p>&nbsp;</p>

 ## Chart
-* A chart that displays the amount of money that was spent throughout the selected year.<p>&nbsp;</p>
+* The application also includes a chart that visualizes the total amount of money spent throughout the selected year.
+The chart provides a clear overview of the user's spending habits, allowing them to quickly identify months or periods where their expenses were higher or lower.
+This visualization can be helpful for tracking overall budget trends and making informed financial decisions.<p>&nbsp;</p>

+Overall, this budget tracking application combines the power of React, dynamic form input, and data visualization to provide users with a convenient and insightful tool for managing their budgets effectively.
+It helps users gain a better understanding of their expenses, make informed financial decisions, and ultimately achieve their financial goals.